anabaei/salesforce/BasicInt.md

 What they can do and what type of query they are able to run
 ### Admin
 * What is Saleforce cloud?
 Cloud is a particular name that salesforce uses as a service, a software as a service (SAAS).
 It means a product that salesforce offers online without the need to mainain your own computer server or install.
 There are 7 salesforce cloud.
-There are other types of cloud same as Heroku or Azure which provide platforn as a service PaaS and Amazon S3 for saving images which provides infrastructure as a service IaaS.
+* Cloud computing has 3 different main forms.
+Beside SaaS, there are other types of cloud same as Heroku or Azure which provide platforn as a service PaaS and Amazon S3 for saving images which provides infrastructure as a service IaaS.
 Also IaaS can include monitoring, log access, security, load balancing and clustering, as well as storage resiliency, such as backup.

 1. *Sales* sale could tracks customer information and interaction and permit managers(admins) to review data from team performance and make decisions.
 2. *Service* service cloud is for customer service agents and empowers them with shared data, document and rapid solution base